emilyyeh123/comp257_Algorithms_Analysis/projectReport.md

 Additionally, I created two manual testcases to match the examples I used in the [finalProjectProposal.md](finalProjectProposal.md).
 These were used to prove that my algorithms functioned the same way that my examples showed they would.

-All testcase outputs can be found in the [algorithms README.md](/algorithms/README.md)

 ## [Output](/algorithms/README.md) Analysis
 In the smaller testcases, I  opted to print the DP array to show how the dynamic programming algorithm works.
 I also used it to match my handwritten examples in the [finalProjectProposal.md](finalProjectProposal.md).
 Doing so allowed me to confirm that my implementation of the algorithm worked as expected.